mast3rmindx/re-editor/README.md

 );
 ```

-When `useNativeContextMenu` is `true`, the custom `toolbarController` (if provided) will not be shown for mobile selection events, allowing the native menu to appear.
-For desktop, the behavior of `toolbarController` remains unchanged.
+When `useNativeContextMenu` is `true`, the custom `toolbarController` (if provided) will not be shown for mobile selection events, allowing the native menu to appear. **Note: This feature only works on mobile platforms (iOS and Android).
+On desktop platforms, the custom `toolbarController` will always be used.**

 ### Shortcuts